 - 1 Wrong side of fabric

 - 2 Right side of fabric

 - 3 Upper thread

 - 4 Bobbin thread

 - 5 The upper thread is visible from the wrong side of the fabric.

-Turn the thread tension dial upward to tighten the upper thread.
+Turn the thread tension dial to the right to tighten the upper thread.